 This book is not a mere collection of short pieces, but rather a unified whole.
 It was written over a period of more than fifty years (from the late 1960s to 2021), and is the first and only book published by the author.

-The major influences on the work come from three sources, the Bible, classical Chinese poetry, and the vast and fabulous treasury of poetry written in the English language.
-Other influences include the books of Teilhard de Chardin, Frank J. Tipler, and Dostoevsky.
+The major influences on the work come from three sources, the King James Bible, the vast and fabulous treasury of poetry written in the English language, and translations of classical Chinese poetry into English.
+Other influences include the Greek and Latin classics, the books of Teilhard de Chardin, Frank J. Tipler, and Dostoevsky, and twentieth century popular song, especially that of Bob Dylan.

 While the order of presentation has been carefully chosen, with a coherent thread running from beginning to end, it does not have to be read in that order.
 You are encouraged to read and experience it in any manner in which the spirit moves you, and in fact it is hoped that you will come back again and again to parts of it.